 Surfboard tail pads, or traction pads, can look the same with patterned grip and shapes all to suit aesthetic taste or team rider style.
-Get closer to the design and you find a host of features that affect the feel and suitability of the pad.
+Get closer to the design and you find a range of features that affect the feel and suitability of the pad.
 These features dictate the style of surfing and type of surfboard that it will work best for.

 2+1 PIECE TAIL PAD - WIDER TAILED BOARDS

 2 PIECE TAIL PAD - WIDER TAILED BOARDS

 3 PIECE TAIL PAD - MOST BOARD SHAPES

 3 PIECE COMP TAIL PAD - PERFORMANCE BOARDS

 ALGAE FOAM TAIL PAD - MOST BOARD SHAPES